example42/example42.github.io/_posts/2018-01-15-classification_and_first_run_mode_with_psick.md

     psick::base::linux_classes:
       ssh: ''

-The pre -> base -> profiles order is strictly enforced, so we sure to place your class in the most appropriate phase (even if functionally they all do the same work: include the specified classes) and, to prevent dependency cycles, avoid to set the same class in two different phases.
+The pre -> base -> profiles order is strictly enforced, so be sure to place your class in the most appropriate phase (even if functionally they all do the same work: include the specified classes) and, to prevent dependency cycles, avoid to set the same class in two different phases.

 ### First run phase